dotnet/msbuild/documentation/design/interactive-package-references.md

  In case deterministic build was opted-out, this would be very challenging and nearly impossible - so not supported.
  For signed assemblies we'll need to strip signatures ([`ImageRemoveCertificate`](https://learn.microsoft.com/en-us/windows/win32/api/imagehlp/nf-imagehlp-imageremovecertificate)).
 Removing signature might nullify checksum bytes in PE header - so binary comparison to the locally built assembly might not match (solution is to temporarily remove the PE header checksum from the local binary as well - to facilitate binary equality).

+ ### Converting `PackageReference` to `ProjectReference`

+ [To Be Investigated]
+ There might be possible inconsitencies between [`PackageReference`](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files) and [`ProjectReference`](https://learn.microsoft.com/en-us/visualstudio/msbuild/common-msbuild-project-items?view=vs-2022#projectreference) items metadata (and even behavior with same metadata - e.g. https://github.com/dotnet/msbuild/issues/4371).
+ So there needs to be some decision of what's supported and what not and what's the behavior for attempt to translate `PackageReference` using untranslatable metadata.

  ### Allowing to quickly consume local code patches

  To be decided.